 using evidence-based practices to improve or maintain cognitive function and overall holistic wellness

-To maintain independence, reduce isolation, and promote inclusion, all while maintaining the individual's current level of cognitive and physical abilities for as long as possible using a holistic approach.
+To maintain independence, reduce isolation and increase socialization by prolonging the individual's current level of cognitive and physical abilities using a holistic approach.

-- To enhance or maintain our client's capacity to perform activities of daily living (ADL) and thus facilitate a more active and independent lifestyle.
+- To enhance or maintain our client's capability to perform activities of daily living (ADL) by facilitating a more active and independent lifestyle.

-- To prevent or delay placement into long-term care by supporting client independence, self-reliance, and self-empowerment through personalized care and peer-inspired self-confidence.
+- To prevent or delay placement into long-term care by supporting client independence, self- reliance, and self-empowerment through personal care and peer-inspired self-confidence.

 The World Alzheimer Report (Alzheimer’s Disease International, 2011) recommends that cognitive stimulation should be routinely offered to people living with early stage dementia.

 Our weekly group cognitive stimulation program for people living with dementia offers a range of enjoyable activities providing general stimulation for memory, concentration, and thinking in a social setting.

 Our program staff are skilled in facilitating and encouraging engagement of cognitive abilities in a small social group or on an individual basis.

 The Montessori Method of teaching that has been largely used in teaching children is based on the basic principle that when communicating with or educating children, one must take into consideration their individual and unique needs, skill set, and capabilities.

 The goal of using the Montessori Method in dementia care is about knowing and rediscovering the person living with dementia in order to provide them the best and most appropriate support based on where they are in their "dementia journey."